dig-eg-gaz/analysis/2019-12-10-tryfontheophilopoulos/index.md

   preview_only: true
 projects: []
 ---
-# Medical Terminology as a means of analysis for the progress of medicine
+# Medical Terminology as a means of analysis for the progression of medicine in Egypt and the British Empire

 ## Introduction